Bankruptcy and protected trust deeds

 If the client is being made insolvent, a DEO ceases when the client is awarded sequestration or is granted a protected trust deed.

 The client is still required to pay ongoing child maintenance after the date of sequestration or granting of a trust deed.
 Ongoing payments must be evidenced and included in the common financial tool calculation.
 Also essential is ensuring you add any monies being deducted via the DEO for arrears back into the income part of the common financial statement/common financial tool (see here).
 Failure to do this can result in any disposable income being incorrect and any ‘debtor contribution order’ (DCO) having to be changed, it can also mean a client who you assumed qualified for minimum asset process bankruptcy no longer does.
 A DCO states the amount you need to pay during your bankruptcy and is set by the Accountant in Bankruptcy.
+The employer cannot stop the DEO until they have received word from the CMS recalling or stopping the DEO.

 The CMS has been known to take their time stopping deductions from a DEO and you may have to email and call several times to get the DEO stopped after your client is insolvent.